-For further information, please contact Head of Careers, Dr. Claire Evans.
+For further information, please contact Head of Careers, Nichole Guzenda.

 Bloxham School provides independent guidance for all students (The Education Act 2011/Careers Guidance and Access for Education and Training Providers January 2018) and aligns with the national ‘Quality in Careers Standard’ and ISI’s guidance to ensure that all our pupils have: “…access to accurate, up-to-date careers guidance that: (i) is presented in an impartial manner; (ii) enables them to make informed choices about a broad range of career options; and (iii) helps to encourage them to fulfil their potential.”

 The Careers Department aims to provide a framework within which each pupil can develop the self-awareness and employability skills necessary to make the best-informed decisions at each stage of their academic journey and into their future.
-We deliver a comprehensive programme of careers-focused lessons, one-to-one guidance sessions, interactive events and careers fairs, guru lectures and workshops (with industry experts and business leaders), breakfast club meetings with local entrepreneurs, interview training, skills-based profiling, CV-writing together with UCAS support and GAP year planning.
+We deliver a comprehensive programme of careers-focused lessons, one-to-one guidance sessions, interactive events and careers fairs, guru lectures and workshops (with industry experts and business leaders), interview training, skills-based profiling, CV-writing together with UCAS support and GAP year planning.
 Work experience is strongly encouraged and pupils are given the support to find placements in relevant and skills-directed working environments.

-The department works closely with the Head of Sixth Form, UCAS-support staff, teaching staff, tutors, housemasters/mistresses and external careers advisers, to ensure that each pupil is given a complete, multi-tiered level of support.
-Throughout a pupil’s time at Bloxham School, staff work closely together to offer assistance in making essential decisions (with important issues such as GCSE, A-Level option choices and UCAS applications), including offering advice about alternative routes into work, via Further Education, apprenticeships or traineeship schemes.
+The department works closely with the Head of Sixth Form, our Director of Teaching and Learning, UCAS-support staff, teaching staff, tutors, housemasters/mistresses and external careers advisers, to ensure that each pupil is given a complete, multi-tiered level of support.
+Throughout a pupil’s time at Bloxham School, staff work closely together to offer assistance in making essential decisions (with important issues such as GCSE, A Level option choices and UCAS applications), including offering advice about alternative routes into work, including Further Education, apprenticeships, and traineeship schemes.